Luxed/nvim-config/notes.md

 ### Current

+- Indentation:
   - Type parameter constraint clause needs to be idented
   - Things like `Where(a =>\n{\n\treturn true;\n});` does not get indented as I would expect (but it still makes sense) The correct fix for this would be to always have the brackets always be ignored for identation?
 Maybe like the comments?
   - Indentation does not work properly on binary expressions
   - One line "ifs" are not indented properly
   - Single line methods indentation
+- Highlighting:
   - Object creation (`new Object()`) should maybe use the contructor highlight
+  - is expression not highlighting type
+  - catch's "when" keyword not highlighted
+  - maybe "default" should be highlighted as a "keyword operator" instead of a "keyword"

 ### Fixed